Categories: Glossary

 Mimetic Theory

-Examples of Mimetic Theory
+What are examples of Mimetic Theory in Blockchain?

 Author: Gunnar Jaerv is the chief operating officer of First Digital Trust — Hong Kong’s technology-driven financial institution powering the digital asset industry and servicing financial technology innovators.
 Prior to joining First Digital Trust, Gunnar founded several tech startups, including Hong Kong-based Peak Digital and Elements Global Enterprises in Singapore.